NGMunia/ENCOR-LAB/README.md

 Company-X
   - Automation is used to configure repetitive tasks on routers like SNMP etc.
-  - ive created basic APIs using FastAPI that combined with Netmiko to   interact with network devices.
+  - ive created basic REST-APIs using FastAPI that combined with Netmiko to interact with network devices.
   - Ive also created Jinja templates used in conjuction with Netmiko and FastAPi that are used to configure the routers.